Customer service text examples: 20 templates to deliver a great customer experience

 8. Responding to an unhappy customer

-When faced with a dissatisfied customer, your communication should acknowledge their frustration and request time to make things right.
+When faced with a dissatisfied or difficult customer, your communication rep should acknowledge the customer’s frustration and request a time to make things right.

 Example: Hi [name].
 This is [your name] from [company] support.
 I am sorry you’ve had anything less than a stellar experience with us.
 Please allow us the opportunity to make things right.
 We’ll be in touch within [timeframe].
 If you’d like to opt out of texts, please respond STOP.